PeterDrake/liber_pythonis/level_i/markdown/list.md

 # List

-In addition to processing individual numbers, Python can work with lists.
+In addition to processing individual numbers, Python can work with ***lists***.
 A list is written in square brackets, with the individual values separated by commas:

 ```python
 [4, 8, 15, 16, 23, 42]